laravel/nova-docs/1.0/metrics/registering-metrics.md

 ## Resource Detail Metrics

-In addition to placing metrics on the resource index screen, you may also attach a metric to the resource detail screen.
+In addition to placing metrics on the resource index page, you may also attach a metric to the resource detail page.
 For example, if you are building a podcasting application, you may wish to display the total number of podcasts created by users over time.
 To instruct a metric to be displayed on the detail page instead of the index page, chain the `onlyOnDetail` method onto your metric registration:

 ```php
 /**